+If you have a special exam registration request, e.g., you have failed a first exam attempt and want to switch the remaining attempts to another module of the same module group, you need to contact Ms. Jahreis of our Examinations Office during the official exam registration period.
+Please send her a short email with your Student-ID Number, your name and the respective examination numbers so that she can make the changes manually.
 The examinations take place in the lecture-free period (semester break).
 The first examination period at the Faculty of Engineering takes place in the first two weeks after the end of the lecture period and the second period in the last three weeks of the semester break (i.e., partially during the official start of the new semester).
 The exams during the second exam period are still regarded as part of the semester in which its registration took place.
 You can find the scheduled exam periods for the Faculty of Engineering here.
 The exact time and room of an exam is published in Campo around two weeks before the exam date.
 Please note that the exam periods and modalities at our other faculties can be different.

-3.93.8 Exam Preparation

-In order to prepare for the exams, it is recommended to regularly attend the exercises and tutorials during the semester, where the lecture content is explained in detail and you can ask questions.
-Once the exam dates are slowly approaching, it makes sense to start preparation early on.
-You should schedule a couple of weeks for the studying and determine certain hours of each day in which you will -regularly!
+3.8 Exam Preparation In order to prepare for the exams, it is recommended to start studying regularly from the start of the lecture period.
+The best way to stay on track is to attend the exercises and tutorials, where the lecture content is explained in detail and you can ask questions.
+Once the exam dates are approaching, you should schedule a couple of weeks for studying and determine certain hours of each day in which you will be studying.
+Do not forget to take breaks regularly!
 Six hours of pure studying (over the course of a day) are considered ideal, everything exceeding this time span is inefficient.
 Do not solely study the lecture content.
-Contact the Student Association Medical Engineering (FSI MedTech) or, depending on your subject, the Student Associations Computer Science or Electrical, Electronic and Communication Engineering (see 8 Useful addresses and- contact persons) and ask them for old exams in order to practice withen previous exam questions.
+Contact the Student Association Medical Engineering (FSI MedTech) or, depending on your subject, the Student Associations Computer Science or Electrical, Electronic and Communication Engineering (see 8 Useful addresses and contact persons) and ask them for old exams in order to practice with previous exam questions.
 Often the lecture content becomes clearer once you try to solve actual exercises.
 You should start out trying to solve the exercise on your own without consulting the solution.
 It is even more helpful if you discuss open questions and results in small study groups of three to four people.
-Even if you make a lot of mistakes in the beginning: don't beat yourself up over -for help!
+Even if you make a lot of mistakes in the beginning: don't beat yourself up over it and ask your tutors and fellow students for help!